AdrienChampion/induction_for_dummies/monads_in_lean_4/book/src/part1/readme.md

 So what's going on here?
 The new `mapConst` function is almost the same as `map` but takes a "constant" `β` instead of a function `α → β`.
-It also has a *default definition* which can be overriden when instantiating `Functor`.
+It also has a *default definition* which can be overridden when instantiating `Functor`.
 Looking at the definition, we see that `mapConst b` is the same as `map (fun _ => b)`.

 So `mapConst` is really about *replacing* `α`(-s) rather than *mapping*, *i.e.* looking at the `α`